 For graduating seniors, this group can continue as you acclimate to your new city - and for continuing students, you can build connections that may grow as you take internships and jobs in DC later.
-We will prioritize selecting participants who will be in DC for the summer or have plans to relocate to DC long-term.
+All are welcome to apply; graduating seniors will have priority in selection.

 About May Break

 - Your team will be composed of your new neighbors - fellow recent W&M alumni who are moving to DC and other students interested in the issue.

 - Research has shown that the years immediately following college can be the most challenging time to commit to volunteering, but May Break offers you an opportunity for you to form a community to volunteer with and work together for social justice.

 - Through the week,you will meet with alumni who were active in community engagement during their time at W&M and now live in DC, to hear their stories and learn from their experiences.